Blake Morgan

 Blake Morgan is an American musician, singer, music producer, record label owner, and activist based in New York City.
 After releasing the alternative rock solo album Anger's Candy (1997) on Phil Ramone's N2K Sony/Red label, he began producing music independently and founded the label Engine Company Records in 2002, which in 2012 became ECR Music Group.
-He helps produce all music released by the label, which has included artists such as James McCartney, Janita, Mike Errico, Patti Rothberg, Lesley Gore, David Cloyd, Terry Manning, and Melissa Giges.
+He helps record, produce, mix, and/or master all music released by the label, which has included artists such as James McCartney, Lesley Gore, Janita, Mike Errico, Patti Rothberg, David Cloyd, Terry Manning, Tracy Bonham, and Grace McLean, to name a few.
 His albums Anger's Candy, Burning Daylight, Silencer, Diamonds in the Dark, and Violent Delights were positively received.

 Early life

 Morgan was born and raised in Manhattan.
 He is the son of American feminist activist and writer Robin Morgan and poet Kenneth Pitchford.
 He began playing the piano and going to music school at age five, with the aim of becoming a professional pianist.
 At age six his interest began to switch from classical composers such as Mozart and Bartók to The Beatles, after his mother introduced him to Meet The Beatles.
 In first grade he began attending the United Nations International School in New York City.
 He stayed there for 12 years, and graduated with an International Baccalaureate.
 He concurrently continued his piano studies at Greenwich House Music School in Manhattan.

 Morgan's first gig was at CBGB's in New York, when older students from his school recruited him to play keyboards in their band.
-Since he was legally too young for the venue, they used his then short stature to smuggle him inside the club in a bass drum case.
+Since he was 13 years old and legally too young for the venue, they used his short stature to smuggle him inside the club in a bass drum case.
 As the show began, Morgan came out of the case to jump on stage and play the synths.